Where do you hold your courses?

-Can I pay for a bushcraft course in installments?
+Can I pay for a course in instalments?

-What should I expect on one of your bushcraft courses?
+What should I expect on one of your courses?

 You should expect to have a good time, learn some things and have fun.
 You aren’t taking part in an SAS selection course, you’re joining us to learn bushcraft; to do that effectively we have to ensure that you are warm, dry and well fed.